tacaswell/build_the_world/README.md

 ## Code quality

-This is trash code that as of the time of this writing has been used by 1 (one) person on 1 (one) computer.
-The unit testing is "can I rebuild the environment";  for a long while, the "continue" functionality was implemented by commenting out the already built projects.
+This is 🚮 trash 🚮 code that as of the time of this writing has been used by 1 (one) person on 1 (one) computer.
+The unit testing is "can I rebuild the environment"; for a long while, the "continue" functionality was implemented by commenting out the already built projects..

 These tools have been slowly moving towards being proper CLI tools, but they get the job done.
 This code is offered in the fullest sense of "AS IS", but